SteveLauC/Notes/system/system-programming/the-linux-programming-interface/Ch5.md

    In the above diagram, fd 1 and 20 of process A both refer to the open file labeled by 23.
 This could happen after a call to `dup`.
-Fd 2 of process A and fd 2 of process refer to the same open file labeled by 73, this could occur after a call to `fork`(i.e. process A is the parent process of process B, or vice versa), or if one process passed an open file descriptor to another process using a UNIX domain socket
+Fd 2 of process A and fd 2 of process refer to the same open file labeled by 73 (note the fds are both `2`), this could occur after a call to `fork`(i.e. process A is the parent process of process B, or vice versa), or if one process passed an open file descriptor to another process using a UNIX domain socket

    Fd 0 of process A and fd 3 of process B refer to different open file descriptions but these two file descriptions do refer to the same I-node entry